Nishant Shokeen: Personal life

 Nishant was born in Nangloi in Delhi.
 He did his graduation in Arts in Rohtak, Haryana.
 He never planned to become an actor but he likes to dance and in a way that led him eventually to television.
 He had joined Shiamak Davar's dance classes for a month in Delhi.
 Shaimak recognized a good dancer in him and advised Nishant to join him professionally in Mumbai.
 He joined Shaimak's troop, but soon realized that it was not what he wanted from life.
 On his friends' advice he subsequently auditioned for roles and entered the glamorous world of television.

 Career

 His first television show was 'Miss India' which was aired on Doordarshan.
 He got his second serial from Balaji Telefilms called 'Kitni Mast Hai Zindagi'.
-He has made himself known in the world of advertisements also by modeling in a very popular advertisement of Hero Honda bikes.
-His good looks and appeal remained in public memory and then on he has become popular as Hero Honda Boy.
-He has now been doing pretty good work on television since last few years.
 Nishant has played varied characters in various serials.
 He played Dhoti clad simpleton Bhola in Sony's Durgesh Nandinii.
-He has played a negative character in NDTV Imagine's Dehleez and a very positive character in STAR Plus's Thodi Si Zameen Thoda Sa Aasmaan.
-He has also worked with big ad film makers like Balki and Andy (producer of Hrithik Roshan Reliance Mobile Commercial).
+He has played an antagonist in NDTV Imagine's Dehleez and a protagonist in STAR Plus's Thodi Si Zameen Thoda Sa Aasmaan.
+He has also worked with film makers like Balki and Andy (producer of Hrithik Roshan Reliance Mobile Commercial).